corn tortilla.

 2. shape.

-• Roll the dough into balls, with each ball weighing about 30g.
+• Roll the dough into 30g balls.

 • Flatten each ball on a tortilla press.
-Place a sheet of plastic on both sides of the press to prevent sticking.

 3. cook.

 • Preheat a comal or cast iron skillet to medium-high heat.
-Let it heat until wisps of smoke start to appear.

 • Remove the tortilla from the comal or skillet and place it into a tortillero or between two kitchen towels to keep it warm.